For the love of entertainment

-Even Clooney acknowledged that he won this Academy Award as a make-good for the fact that he wasn’t going to win Best Director that night for Good Night and Good Luck.
-So the Oscar wasn’t as much for the performance as it was a thanks for all the amazing work he did that year.
-Still, Clooney put a lot into the part of Bob Barnes, a CIA scapegoat caught up in high-stakes political games in Iran.
-He even wrecked his back filming a torture scene.
-So yes, this was a ‘job well done’ Oscar, but at least it doesn’t feel cheap.
-The performance is still relatively deserving.
+Even Clooney acknowledged that he won here because he wasn’t going to win Best Director for Good Night and Good Luck.
+So the Oscar wasn’t for the performance as much as it was a thanks for all the amazing work he did that year.
+Clooney did put a lot into the part of Bob Barnes, a CIA scapegoat caught up in high-stakes political games in Iran–he even wrecked his back filming a torture scene–but not enough to justify the win.

-Should have won in 2005: relatively deserving as Clooney may be, it should be noted that Jake Gyllenhaal was more deserving for his role as one half of the gay cowboy couple at the heart of Brokeback Mountain.
-Had the Academy been looking to reward an actual performance that year (as opposed to a director’s consolation prize), there would have been no denying Gyllenhaal over Clooney.
+Should have won in 2005: Jake Gyllenhaal was more deserving for his role as one half of the gay cowboy couple at the heart of Brokeback Mountain.

-Which is still no excuse for stealing Ian McKellan’s Oscar.
-For shame, Jim Broadbent, for shame.
-You have displeased Gandalf.
-Not only was McKellen’s performance in The Lord of the Rings: The Fellowship of the Rings better, it has had a significantly higher pop cultural impact.
+Should have won in 2001: Not only was McKellen’s performance in The Lord of the Rings: The Fellowship of the Rings better, it has had a significantly higher pop cultural impact.

-While you could say that Alan Arkin’s endearing portrayal of the grumpy grandpa in Little Miss Sunshine steals the movie, it wouldn’t quite be enough in the end to lift him any higher than this.
-I would also point out that little Abigail Breslin ultimately stole the movie anyway.
-She also gave the movie its heart and soul.
+While you could say that Alan Arkin’s endearing portrayal of the grumpy grandpa in Little Miss Sunshine steals the movie, it wouldn’t quite be enough to lift him any higher than this.
+I would also point out that little Abigail Breslin ultimately stole the movie anyway (she also gave the movie its heart and soul).
 He’s basically the stereotypical guy who yells at kids to get off his lawn in movie form.
 Still, Arkin is commendable for giving a fusty old man something approaching a genuine heart (albeit a scabby one) in the first place, but all the movie really asks him to do is be cranky.
-In a less competitive field (say: Best Supporting Actress for this same decade), he’d be more of a player.
+In a less competitive field, he’d be more of a player.
 As it is, this is where he belongs.

 Benicio Del Toro was good in Traffic as a Mexican cop dealing with crime and corruption involving the drug trade along the border, but this is one of those cases where the performance completely faded from my memory over time.
 I only remembered thinking that his performance had been overpraised by far.
 A refresher courtesy of YouTube reveals a solid enough performance (certainly worthy of middling placement in the ranking), but points have to be taken away for being so forgettable.

-I’m more than a little surprised Robbins ended up so high on this list because I’ve never been truly enamored of his role in Mystic River.
-I always thought his performance got outshone by Sean Penn, Laura Linney, and Marcia Gay Harden in that movie.
-I mean, he was very good as Dave Boyle, one third of a couple of old friends who get reunited after one of their daughter’s is murdered.
+I always thought Robbins’ performance got outshone by Sean Penn, Laura Linney, and Marcia Gay Harden in Mystic River, but he was very good as Dave Boyle, one-third of a couple of old friends who get reunited after one of their daughters is murdered.
 The three friends suffered an incredible trauma as kids, causing them to sort of drift apart as they grew up, and Boyle was the one who never quite managed to put his life back together.
-Well, he’s the one who managed it the least.
+Or at least he’s the one who managed it the least.

-Should have won in 2003: I guess Robbins deserved it.
+Should have won in 2003: Robbins deserved it.